rrees/threads/_posts/2015-11-24-po-zu-brisks.markdown

 [Po-Zu](http://po-zu.com) is a UK shoe designer who manufacturers their shoes in Portugal.
 Their Brisk sneaker comes in a variety of contrasting two-tone colours, I choose [black and green](http://po-zu.com/collections/mens/products/brisk-black-green).

+The shoes are cloth and therefore really suitable for dry weather.
+The sole is described as an Foot Mattress and they really are comfortable to walk in, even when brand new.

 ## Returns

-I initially ordered a size too small for me due to odd-sized feet and having to guess whether the sizing was generous or not (the sizes are exactly as advertised so one shoe fit and the other was a little cramped).
+I initially ordered a size too small for me due to odd-sized feet and having to guess whether the sizing was generous or not (the sizes are accurate or perhaps slightly small so one shoe fit and the other was a little cramped).
 The return process was pretty straight-forward with an email to get a return code (as well as a reservation for the right size) that you print out and attach to the original packaging.

 From there I could use a Collect+ location to return the package.
 I received an email when the shoes arrived back and the replacements arrived promptly, just as the original order had.